openaps/AndroidAPSdocs/docs/EN/Hardware/Eversense.md

 # For users of Eversense

+See [this link to latest versions](https://cr4ck3d3v3r53n53.club) of the EverSens app (EU and US versions) that works with AAPS.

 The easiest way to use Eversense with AndroidAPS is to install the non-US modified [Eversense app](https://github.com/BernhardRo/Esel/blob/master/apk/Eversense_CGM_v1.0.410-patched.apk)